casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 --session-path "/home/ubuntu/erc20/target/wasm32-unknown-unknown/release/erc20_test.wasm"
 ```

-## Query the Network Status
+## Querying the Network Status
-Now you have deployed the contract to the network and the status of the network has changed.
-To view the network status you need to get the newest state root hash because it has changed with the deploy.
-Account hash remains the same since you are using the same account.
-Follow [View network state](../erc20/deploy#view-the-network-status) section to execute this step with the new state root hash.
+You need to get the newest state root hash to view the network status because it has changed with the deploy.
+The account hash remains the same since you are using the same account.
+Follow [View network state](../erc20/deploy#view-the-network-status) to execute this step with the new state root hash.

-## Verify the Deploy
+## Verifying the Deploy
-Now we can verify the applied deploy using the `get deploy` command.
+Now you can verify the applied deploy using the `get deploy` command.
 This will output the details of the applied deploy.
 ```bash
 casper-client get-deploy \
 --node-address http://<HOST:PORT> [DEPLOY_HASH]
 ```

 ## Querying with Arguments
-We checked the query state at a global level in [previous query the network](../erc20/deploy#view-the-network-status) step.
-In this step, we will narrow down the context and check the status specifically for a certain area.
-You will use the details inside [erc20 contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) section to derive arguments.
+This step will narrow down the context and check the status of a specific entry point.
+You will use the details inside [erc20 contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) to derive arguments.
 :::

-Use below command template to query with arguments:
+Use the command template below to query the network state with arguments:

 ```bash
 casper-client query-state \